 Of course, if you work on 3D graphics as well then that is a completely different story.
 3D graphics and simulation would benefit from a good GPU.

 However, here we are only considering systems for photo editing which is 2D in nature.
+Hence, while you will definitely benefit from a dedicated graphics card, it is not an absolute necessity AT THE MOMENT.

-RAM, a long with a good processor, is a very important consideration.
+RAM, along with a good processor, is a very important consideration.

 The higher the RAM, the higher the amount of pixels your laptop would be able to handle without showing any signs of lag.